The Best Same-Day Crown Guide in Murrieta

 A crown is a full-coverage cap that restores a tooth too damaged for a filling — the shell that takes over the job of enamel that cracked, decayed, or wore away.
 A same-day crown is exactly the same restoration, fabricated differently: instead of sending a mold to a dental lab and waiting two to three weeks with a plastic temporary glued to your tooth, the entire crown is designed and machined in our office while you wait.
 You arrive with a broken tooth and leave, roughly two hours later, with the permanent ceramic crown bonded in place.
 The ADA’s patient guidance on crowns covers the why; this page covers the how.

-The distinction matters most for the people the traditional process punishes: parents who can’t take three half-days off, anyone whose temporary crown has ever popped off over a holiday weekend, and patients with dental anxiety for whom one appointment is achievable but three is a wall.
-One visit crowns collapse the whole ordeal into a single morning.
+The distinction matters most for the people the traditional process punishes most: parents who cannot take three half-days off work, anyone whose temporary crown has ever popped off over a holiday weekend, and patients with dental anxiety for whom one appointment is achievable but three is a wall.
+One-visit crowns collapse the whole ordeal into a single morning.

 How CEREC Technology Works

 CEREC — Chairside Economical Restoration of Esthetic Ceramics — is the CAD/CAM system that makes this possible, and it has three parts working in sequence.
-First, an optical scanner builds a precise 3D model of your prepared tooth.
+First, an optical scanner builds a precise 3-D model of your prepared tooth.
 Second, design software lets Dr. Bao sculpt the crown digitally, checking it against your bite from every angle.
-Third, a milling unit carves the finished design out of a solid ceramic block, the way a CNC machine carves a part from aluminum.
-The system was developed in the 1980s and has been refined through nearly four decades of clinical use; CEREC crowns Murrieta patients receive today are made on equipment several generations more accurate than what existed even ten years ago.
+Third, a milling unit carves the finished design from a solid ceramic block, the way a CNC machine cuts a part from aluminum.
+The system has been refined through nearly four decades of clinical use; CEREC crowns Murrieta patients receive today come from equipment several generations more accurate than what existed even ten years ago.

 The practical effect: the lab is in the room.
-Nothing ships anywhere, nothing gets lost, nothing comes back the wrong shade, and there is no second appointment to remove a temporary and discover the lab crown doesn’t quite seat.
+Nothing ships anywhere, nothing gets lost, nothing comes back the wrong shade, and there is no second appointment to remove a temporary and discover the lab crown does not quite seat.

 Digital Scanning vs. Traditional Impressions

-If you’ve had a crown the old way, you remember the impression: a metal tray of cold alginate putty pressed over your teeth while you breathe through your nose and try not to gag for what feels like five minutes.
-Beyond the discomfort, putty impressions have real accuracy problems — the material can pull, tear, or distort as the tray comes out, air bubbles hide critical margin detail, and the impression then gets poured into a stone model that introduces its own errors before a technician who has never met you starts working from it.
+If you have had a crown the old way, you remember the impression: a metal tray of cold putty pressed over your teeth while you breathe through your nose and try not to gag.
+Beyond the discomfort, putty impressions have real accuracy problems — the material can pull or distort as the tray comes out, air bubbles hide critical margin detail, and the impression then gets poured into a stone model that introduces its own errors before a technician who has never met you starts working from it.

 The digital scanner replaces all of that with a camera wand moved around the tooth for a few minutes.
-The software stitches thousands of images into a 3D model accurate to fractions of a millimeter, and Dr. Bao inspects the scan on screen immediately — if any margin needs a better capture, he rescans that spot in seconds rather than remaking an entire tray impression.
-For patients with strong gag reflexes, the scan alone is a reason to choose a one-visit crown.
+The software stitches thousands of images into a 3-D model accurate to fractions of a millimeter, and Dr. Bao inspects the scan on screen immediately.
+If any margin needs a better capture, he rescans that spot in seconds rather than remaking an entire tray impression.
+For patients with strong gag reflexes, the scan alone is reason enough to choose a one-visit crown over the traditional approach.

 How Crowns Are Designed

 This is the step where the dentist’s judgment matters far more than the machine.
 The CAD software proposes an initial crown shape based on a library of tooth anatomy, but a proposal is not a restoration.
-Dr. Bao adjusts the contact points where the crown meets its neighbors (too tight traps floss, too loose traps food), shapes the chewing surface to mesh with the opposing tooth, refines the contour at the gumline so tissue stays healthy around the margin, and matches the overall form to the tooth’s twin on the other side of your mouth.
+Dr. Bao adjusts the contact points where the crown meets its neighbors, shapes the chewing surface to mesh with the opposing tooth, refines the gumline contour so tissue stays healthy around the margin, and matches the overall form to the tooth’s counterpart on the other side of the mouth.
 A molar for a heavy grinder gets designed differently — flatter anatomy, more material thickness — than the same molar in a patient with a gentle bite.
+That call is clinical, not algorithmic.

 How Crowns Are Milled

 Once the design is locked, the file goes to the milling chamber, where diamond burs carve the crown from a solid block of tooth-colored ceramic under a stream of coolant.
-Milling takes about 15 to 25 minutes depending on the material — long enough to scroll your phone, short enough that the numbness hasn’t worn off.
-The blocks themselves are the quiet hero of the system: industrially manufactured ceramics like lithium disilicate are denser and more consistent than layered porcelain built up by hand, because they’re formed under factory-controlled conditions rather than brushed on in a lab.
-Ceramic crowns milled from these blocks are metal-free, kind to patients with nickel sensitivities, and available in graded shades that are matched to your natural enamel before milling begins.
+Milling takes about 15 to 25 minutes depending on the material — long enough to check your phone, short enough that the numbness has not worn off.
+The blocks themselves are the quiet hero of the system: industrially manufactured ceramics like lithium disilicate are denser and more consistent than layered porcelain built up by hand, because they are formed under factory-controlled conditions rather than brushed on in a lab.
+Milled ceramics are metal-free, kind to patients with nickel sensitivities, and available in graded shades matched to your enamel before milling begins.

-Material choice happens before the milling starts, and it isn’t one-size-fits-all.
+Material choice happens before milling starts, and it is not one-size-fits-all.
 Lithium disilicate offers the best blend of strength and lifelike translucency for most premolars and visible teeth.
 Zirconia-reinforced blocks trade a little translucency for considerably more fracture resistance — the right call for second molars in heavy bites and for patients with a grinding history.
-Feldspathic and hybrid ceramic blocks fill out the toolbox for specific shade-matching situations.
-The ADA’s clinical resources track these materials closely because the field keeps improving; what hasn’t changed is that the dentist, not the block catalog, has to match the material to the tooth, the bite, and the patient.
-Dr. Bao makes that call tooth by tooth, and he’ll tell you which block your crown came from and why.
+The ADA’s clinical resources track these materials closely.
+Dr. Bao makes the material selection tooth by tooth, and he will tell you which block your crown came from and why.

 Crown Placement

 The milled crown is tried on the tooth first — never bonded sight unseen.
 Dr. Bao checks the fit at the margins under magnification, verifies the contacts with floss, and confirms the shade in natural light.
-Depending on the material, the crown may then be polished or glazed and fired briefly to bring up its final luster.
+Depending on the material, the crown may then be polished or glazed and briefly fired to bring up its final luster.
 Bonding is the last act: the tooth is cleaned and conditioned, the internal surface of the crown is treated so the resin cement grips it chemically, and the crown is seated under firm pressure while the cement cures.
-Excess cement is cleaned from the gumline meticulously, because leftover cement below the gums is a leading cause of irritation around new crowns.
+Excess cement is removed from the gumline with care, because leftover cement below the gumline is a leading cause of irritation around new crowns.

 Crown Adjustment